Massive iPad Pro 3 leak reveals possible design and features

 An extra button and an absent port

-The Smart Connector has seemingly been moved to the bottom right (when held in landscape), while the right edge houses both volume keys and some sort of mystery button or port – it’s not the power button, as that’s on the top edge along with two speaker grilles.
+The Smart Connector has seemingly been moved to the bottom of the back (when held in portrait), while the right edge houses both volume keys and some sort of mystery button or port – it’s not the power button, as that’s on the top edge along with two speaker grilles.

 The bottom edge meanwhile houses the charging port and two more speaker grilles.
 Sadly it doesn’t look like there’s a 3.5mm headphone port.